ACCESSIBILITY POLICY

 Service Animal – as reflected in Ontario Regulation 429/07, an animal is a service animal for a person with a disability if:

-• it is readily apparent that the animal is used by the person for reasons relating to his or her disability; or
+- It is readily apparent that the animal is used by the person for reasons relating to his or her disability;

 Support Person – as reflected in Ontario Regulation 429/07, a support person means, in relation to a person with a disability, another person who accompanies him or her in order to help with communication, mobility, personal care, medical needs or access to goods and services.